flattr/api-transformer-mattermost/README.md

 * Run `systemctl daemon-reload` and `systemctl enable gunicorn.service` and `systemctl start gunicorn` to get it running.
 * Create a nginx config

-Nginx config, I use /transformer, feel free to change it to / if it's in your root.
+Nginx config, I use /transformer as the base, feel free to change it to / if it's in your root.

 ```nginx
     location /transformer {